FracieP/B082-week3-Password-Cracking-Report/README.md

 Watch the recorded walkthrough of extracting the hash, loading `hash2.txt`(I was not able to record hash1.txt) into Johnny, running JTR, and recovering the password:

 > 🎬 **[Click here to watch Video Demonstration 1 on YouTube](https://youtu.be/SInmb9726s4)**
-> *Demonstration of PDF hash extraction, loading hash1.txt into Johnny, and recovering the target password.*
+> *Demonstration of PDF hash extraction, loading hash2.txt into Johnny(since I am not able to record the hash1.txt), and recovering the target password.*

 ---